-The majority of the HUF 10,984 thousand value of tangible assets at the end of the reporting period relates to long-term leases of motor vehicles, where the Company applies the rules governing the recognition of lease items (assets and liabilities) in the financial statements pursuant to its accounting policy based on IFRS 16.
-In the reporting period, the Company recognised depreciation charge of HUF 11,426 thousand in relation to leased assets.
+The majority of the HUF 52,912 thousand value of machinery and vehicles at the end of the reporting period relates to long-term leases of motor vehicles, where the Company applies the rules governing the recognition of lease items (assets and liabilities) in the financial statements pursuant to its accounting policy based on IFRS 16.
 Owing to the change in the effective interest rate compared to the previous period, lease liabilities were remeasured.
-After the remeasurement of the historical cost of the assets, the historical cost of the assets concerned rose by HUF 593 thousand.
+After the remeasurement of the historical cost of the assets, the historical cost of the assets concerned rose by HUF 1,230 thousand.
+The data for the leased assets are shown in a separate column for both the base period and the reporting period.